PreetDP/NLP_project/README.md

 # NLP_Project_Group_9
+A spell checker is a software tool which is designed to identify and correct any spelling errors in a text.
+Spell checkers can be paired with other programs, or can be independently distributed.
+Every spell checker uses a dictionary.
+In the dictionary each word from the text is looked up.
+It is recognized as error when a word is not in the dictionary.
+Basically the larger a spellchecker’s dictionary is, the higher the rate of error detection; otherwise, misspellings would go undetected.
+A spell checker then scans the dictionary for the word that most matches the erroneous word, in order to correct the mistake.
+Moreover, every spell checker involves two main phases.
+The two main phases of the spell checker are error detection and error correction.
+In this research, we have implemented a spell checker which takes sentence with incorrect spelling as input and provides output as same sentence but the errors being corrected.
+The dataset used in the proposed method is taken from Gutenberg’s project which is basically twenty popular books.
+The proposed method is based on Bidirectional Recurrent Neural Network(BRNN) which gives promising results.
-Dataset is included in the folder(books).
+--->Dataset is included in the folder(books).
-Results contain the experimental results of accuracy and testing of the spell checker.
+--->Results contain the experimental results of accuracy and testing of the spell checker.
-SpellChecker_NLP_Project - Main Code Notebook.
+--->SpellChecker_NLP_Project - Main Code Notebook.
 Testatble Model is uploaded as well.